chris1248/MsbuildRefactor/README.md

 ## Delete Properties

-It is possible for a propety to take on many different values in all the project files.
-That is manifest in the details view on the bottom.
-After having dragged a property to the property sheet, is is possible for many other values to be 'left over' that you do *not* want.
-There is no need to drag those over as well.
-Instead just delete the left over values by selecting them and deleting them using the `Delete` key.
+Properties on the right hand side of the application can be deleted or removed easily.
+This can be done in two ways:

+1. Select a property value in the details view and press the `Delete` key.
+2. Alt-Drag a property to the property sheet.

 Delete works in both the top and bottom views.
 There is no delete action in the property sheet view on the left.